Ethnic Fellowship — John E. Maracle

-Williams serves as the secretary-treasurer of the International Ministry Network of the Assemblies of God and as vice president of the AG’s National Black Fellowship.
+Williams serves as the vice president of the AG’s National Black Fellowship.

-He holds a bachelor’s degree from Holmes College and a master’s degree from Regent University.
+He holds a bachelor’s degree from Holmes College, a master’s degree from Regent University, and a doctorate from the Assemblies of God Theological Seminary at Evangel University.
 Williams has studied at Erskine Theological Seminary and Oxford University’s Hertford College.
-He is a doctoral candidate at the Assemblies of God Theological Seminary.

 Williams is married to Charlene, and they have one son.